turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 Now you can visit `https://your-herokuapp-number.herokuapp.com/artists` and test out this functionality!
 Show your mom.

+### Life Raft

+If you've messed things up, you can clone down the [2_implement-artists branch](https://github.com/rwarbelow/mix_master/tree/2_implement-artists) of `mix_master` which is complete up to this point in the tutorial.

 ### On to [Mix Master Part 3: Implementing Songs](/ruby_02-web_applications_with_ruby/mix_master/3_implementing_songs.markdown)